 In other exchanges, like Kraken.com, the exchange itself maintains a margin pool — a collection of funds that the exchange uses to open trades on your behalf.
-On some exchanges, trading on margin saves the trader from having to own either the base or quote currency of the trading pair — like BTC or USD in a BTC/USD market.
+On some exchanges, trading on margin may be possible by holding a collateral currency, saving the trader from having to own either the base or quote currency of the trading pair — like BTC or USD in a BTC/USD market.

 Leverage is the mechanism that changes a regular buy or sell order into a margin trade.
 By using leverage, traders can access more funds than they personally possess.
 This creates an opportunity for them to amplify their gains and their losses, depending on the outcome of the trade.

 Traders must leverage their balances to access and trade with margin funds.
 The amount of funding available depends on the factor of leverage the trader chooses.
 For example, a market might have up to 5x leverage available — selecting a leverage amount of 5 would increase the trader’s potential trade volume by a factor of 5.

 In traditional markets, leverage is expressed as a ratio (eg. 5:1, 10:1, 100:1).
 This standard can still be found in cryptocurrency markets, though some crypto exchanges express leverage as a multiplier (eg. 2x, 5x, 10x).

 The funds available for a leveraged trade is equal to